6th Month Pregnancy Diet: Which Foods To Eat And What To Avoid

 7. What important nutrients should be included in a 6th-month pregnancy diet?

-Eating healthy and nutritious food is essential during pregnancy, especially in the 6th-month as the baby is rapidly growing.
+Eating healthy and nutritious food is essential during pregnancy, especially when you’re 6 months pregnant, as the baby is rapidly growing.
 Folic acid, calcium, iron, DHA, iodine, and vitamin D are the most crucial nutrients for optimum maternal and fetal health (12).

 Following a healthy pregnancy diet throughout your pregnancy is a must and the sixth month of pregnancy is no exception.
 Include nutrient-rich and wholesome foods in your 6th-month pregnancy diet, such as eggs, cereals, vegetables, dairy products, fruits, and healthy fluids.
 You may avoid certain food items such as raw seafood, soft cheese, spicy foods, caffeine, and alcohol.
 Also, avoid consuming any unprescribed over-the-counter drugs and medications.
 Altogether, follow a nutritious diet to facilitate a healthy pregnancy and provide the much-needed nourishment for the proper growth of your baby.